 “Robots, Marriageable Men, Family, and Fertility” (with Massimo Anelli and Osea Giuntella).
-Accepted at The Journal of Human Resources, 2021
+The Journal of Human Resources, 2021

 “Immigration Policy and Immigrants’ Sleep.
 Evidence from DACA” (with Osea Giuntella, Jakub Lonsky and Fabrizio Mazzonna).
 Journal of Economic Behavior and Organization, Volume 182, Pages 1-12, 2021.